vmtricks/vmonkey/README.md

 # VMonkey

-VMonkey is a cheeky little feller who wants so very badly to make interacintg with vSphere more enjoyable.
+VMonkey is a cheeky little feller who wants so very badly to make interacting with vSphere more enjoyable.
 Let VMonkey fetch your VMs, clone your templates, set your properties, and more.
 VMonkey tinkers around in the uglier parts of the vSphere API so you don't have to.
 Enjoy!

 ## Installation